Public Art News

 Enjoy Your Self-Guided Tour

 Thank to our the City of Round Rock IT department, we have the technology for you to learn about art and artists while you stroll around Downtown Round Rock!
-Enjoy a self-guided tour in the palm of your hand using your mobile phone.
-Click here to access our art stroll mapping.
+Simply use the QR code at an artwork to be taken to our public art map (or click the icon at the top of this page).
+Enjoy a self-guided tour in the palm of your hand using your phone!

 The Chisholm Trail Crossing is located at 500 Chisholm Trail Road in Round Rock.
 Two Texas artists’ works are featured at this location, Jim Thomas and Antonio Muñoz.